sutta » dn » Dīgha Nikāya 15

 Rūpiṁ vā hi, ānanda, parittaṁ attānaṁ paññapento paññapeti:

-They describe it as physical and limited:
+They describe it as formed and limited:

 ‘rūpī me paritto attā’ti.

-‘My self is physical and limited.’
+‘My self is formed and limited.’

 Rūpiṁ vā hi, ānanda, anantaṁ attānaṁ paññapento paññapeti: